-The Windham County Sheriff’s Department’s mission is to provide effective, ethical and affordable policing.
+The Windham County Sheriff’s Office’s mission is to provide effective, ethical and affordable policing.

 Medal of Valor